Clustering

 plt.figure(figsize=(10, 8))

-dendrogram(wine_linkage, labels=wine.index, orientation='top', color_threshold=0, leaf_font_size=10)
+dendrogram(wine_linkage, labels=wine.index, orientation='top', color_threshold=0, leaf_font_size=10);

 plt.show()